scaars10/scaars10.github.io/posts/stateful-async.md

 By combining Flink's stateful processing with careful concurrency control, we achieved:

 - **76% of pure async throughput**
-- **Deterministic per-key consistency** for read-modify-write operations
+- **Deterministic per-key consistency** with At-least-once semantics
 - **Predictable backpressure** that protects ScyllaDB from overload
-- **At-least-once semantics** with automatic retry and recovery
+- **Automatic retry and recovery** with exponential backoff

-For pipelines where correctness is non-negotiable—like ours feeding downstream analytics and compliance systems—this architecture strikes the right balance between performance and reliability.
+For pipelines where correctness is non-negotiable—like ours feeding downstream analytics and real time query systems—this architecture strikes the right balance between performance and reliability.